tederer/windsensor-service/README.md

 ## executing the tests

 To execute the tests, run the script `startNodeJsContainer.sh`.
-It starts a Docker container.
+It starts a Docker container containing Node.js.
 The current folder (containing `startNodeJsContainer.sh`) gets mounted into the container.
 You can run the linter and the tests by calling `runGrunt.sh`.